tehoro/ibf/README.md

 What IBF Does
 ------------
-- Reads a JSON configuration file (locations, areas, output folder, model choices).
+ - Reads a TOML configuration file (locations, areas, output folder, model choices).
 - Pulls the latest model data from Open-Meteo (ensemble or deterministic).
 - Optionally adds alerts (OpenWeatherMap) and impact context (LLM search).
 - Uses an LLM to write plain-language forecasts (plus optional translations).